microlib-org/llm_microlibs/README.md

 You can use it with any model from `llm_microlibs` and even Huggingface Transformers, mistral, remotely called models.

-It also allows you get probability scores for sequences given by the user.
+It also allows you get probability scores for sequences given by the user, which can be used to answer closed-form questions by LLM models.

 [Read more](./llm_sampler/README.md)